Every child at Atlanta Jewish Academy is headed in the same direction; some just take a different path.

 Taking the Right Steps

-Phyllis Rosenthal, Director of M’silot
+Phyllis Rosenthal, Director of The Matthew Blumenthal M’silot Program

 Phyllis has published several articles in local and national publications, such as C.A.J.E.
-(Coalition for the Advancement of Jewish Education) and the RAVSAK newsletter which focused on Special Education in Jewish Community Day Schools.
+(Coalition for the Advancement of Jewish Education) and the RAVSAK newsletter, which focused on Special Education in Jewish community day schools.
 Her public speaking has taken her across the country and has been very well received.
 She has presented at various conferences including the International Learning Disabilities Association, the International Dyslexia Association, and the RAVSAK Annual Leadership Conference.